 We know that nothing has more power and potential than the Gospel of Jesus Christ (Romans 1:16).
 We’ve felt it and experienced it.
 Through his Spirit, God has graciously placed the truth of His gospel in us—jars of clay.
 We want to share it.
 Often, I desire to share this Gospel, but the frailty and Moses-like limitations of my clay quickly come to mind when I consider stepping out and sharing the Gospel.
 How can desire and potential translate into reality?

 Through the Please Open the Door program, Truth in Love Ministry provides God-given training wheels to ease sharing the gospel truth with Mormon missionaries.
 I will use the acronym P.L.E.A.S.E. to share how Truth in Love Ministry helped me translate God’s evangelizing potential into evangelizing reality.

 Once a meeting with Mormon missionaries is set, you work with your own personal mentor before each meeting with the Mormon missionaries.
 Your mentor helps and prepares you.
 My mentor, Dave, was a great help to me—especially during the first few meetings.
 Clarifying this information helped me focus each meeting on a few achievable goals, relax while meeting the missionaries, listen and enjoy the witnessing experience.

 L = Listen

-I think that often we are eager to share the Gospel and tell the story—thinking about what we want to say.
+Often, we are eager to share the Gospel and tell the story—thinking about what we want to say.
 Listening was an important first step during my first meetings with the missionaries.
-It builds a bridge and a relationship and respect with the Mormon missionaries.
-When they knew I listened and respected their communicated views, they were more open to respond by listening in a similar fashion.
+It builds a bridge of relationship and respect with the Mormon missionaries.
+When they knew I listened and respected their communicated views, they were more open to respond by listening similarly.
 Building the relationship through listening provided opportunities for repeated meetings and chances to continue conversations with the missionaries.